NOGASA commences operations, vows to fight product adulteration – The Sun Nigeria

 Uche Usim, Abuja

-Natural Oil & Gas Suppliers Association of Nigeria (NOGASA) on Monday said it has commenced full operations at various depots across the country, even as it urged petroleum marketers to desist from patronizing dealers who sourced their products from pipeline vandals, as such transactions were not only detrimental to the nation’s economy but also have devastating effects on the environment.
+Natural Oil & Gas Suppliers Association of Nigeria (NOGASA) on Monday, said it has commenced full operations at various depots across the country, even as it urged petroleum marketers to desist from patronising dealers who sourced products from pipeline vandals, as such transactions were not only detrimental to the nation’s economy but also degrades the environment.

 He explained that all measures have been put in place to protect oil and gas business and indeed the end users from the criminal practices of dishonest operators in the system.

-He warned those patronizing illegal loading points across the country to immediately desist from doing so, as it remained commercially harmful continuing on such.
+He warned those patronising illegal loading points across the country to immediately desist from doing so, as it remained commercially harmful continuing on such.

 “After years of challenges, NOGASA is now set to provide for real suppliers the representative platform of their dream.